 Cook the pasta: Bring a large pot of water to a boil and cook the pasta according to the package directions.
 Reserve some cooking water, then drain and set aside.

 Make the sauce: In a large pan, heat olive oil over medium heat.
 Add garlic and sun-dried tomatoes.
 Sauté for about 60 seconds until the garlic is fragrant.
-Reduce the heat and stir in the blended cashew cream, 1 cup fresh water, tomato paste, and basil.
+Reduce the heat and stir in the blended cashew cream (or vegan heavy cream), 1 cup fresh water, tomato paste, basil, and season generously with salt and pepper.
 Stir until heated through and gently bubbling, 1–2 minutes.
+If it gets too thick add a splash extra water to loosen.
 Remove from heat.

 Combine and serve: Add cooked pasta to the sauce and toss well to coat.
 Add a splash of reserved pasta water if needed to loosen the sauce.
 Season with salt and pepper to taste.
 Serve hot with your desired garnishes.